nerun/legend-srd/Apologetic manifest of the universal format.md

 [The Unicode Standard](https://en.wikipedia.org/wiki/Unicode) was a revolution in transcending the limitations of traditional character encodings such as ASCII, because Unicode supports other characters in addition to the 128 available in the English language, which makes it universal.
 And the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) format was a master at implementing the Unicode standard while incorporating ASCII.
 In fact, ASCII is now a subset of UTF-8.

-This information is relevant because the ASCII format has survived the time and is considered one of the best formats to store electronic texts (etexts) that last in time.
-Most public domain novells, books, tales and stories available in [Project Gutenberg](https://www.gutenberg.org) are in ASCII format.
+This information is relevant because the ASCII format has survived the time and is considered one of the best formats to store electronic texts (e-texts) that last in time.
+Most public domain novells, books, tales and stories available in [Project Gutenberg](https://www.gutenberg.org) are in UTF-8 format.

 In the words of Project Gutenberg:[^1]